-The Meta Quest 2 is The Future of Entertainment
+The Meta Quest 2 Is The Future of Entertainment

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

 Right off the bat, the graphics and the level of immersion are second to none.
 Even the basic homepage environment that you can choose is so mindblowing that I spent several minutes just sitting in it looking around before even exploring the rest of what the Meta Quest 2 had to offer.
-All of the games are truly wonderful with Beat Saber living up to all the hype without question.
-Being able to move that freely while the music plays and the block come at you is genuinely so exciting I forgot how heavy I was breathing by the end.
+All of the games are next-level immersive, with Beat Saber living up to all the hype without question.
+The Meta Quest 2 allows you to move freely while the music plays while blocking out external noise, which makes it so exciting I forgot how heavy I was breathing by the end.

 Meta Quest 2

 The Meta Quest 2 has tons of exciting games that are just as incredible as Beat Saber while utilizing the VR capabilities to the absolute fullest.
 That is not what impressed me the most about the device though.
 What impressed me so much is everything else it can do.
-More specifically, as a content viewing device and social media extension.
+More specifically, the Meta Quest 2 doubles as a content viewing device and social media extension.

 Oculus and Meta have made a major point to build the Meta Quest 2 platform as one where you can connect with others as much as you can connect with exciting landscapes and worlds.
 While the Metaverse isn’t fully perfected yet, most of that connection comes from the many events that are held each day.
 From interactive games and social hangouts to simply watching something together in the same virtual room as a friend who is far away, the Meta Quest 2 actually helps you feel closer.